 Equipment

 ASIL provides cutting-edge stable isotope analysis of archaeological and modern materials.
-Our state-of-the-art equipment allows us to analyze a wide range of samples - including bones, teeth, hair, plants, and water.
-ASIL is equipped with multiple isotope ratio mass spectrometers (IRMS), gas chromatographs (GC), and other specialized instruments to measure stable isotopes of carbon, nitrogen, oxygen, hydrogen, and strontium.
-Additionally, we have access to advanced sample preparation facilities including drilling stations, mills, ovens, and a clean room.
-These capabilities enable us to investigate various aspects of past human behavior, diet, migration, and environmental conditions.
+Our state-of-the-art equipment enables the analysis of a wide range of sample types – including bone, teeth, hair, plants, and water.
+ASIL is equipped with two isotope ratio mass spectrometers and peripherals (EA-IRMS, GC-C-IRMS), a gas chromatograph (GC-FID), and other specialized instruments to measure bulk and compound-specific stable isotopes.
+ASIL also houses a wide range of sample preparation equipment including drilling stations, mills, ovens, and analytical balances.
+These capabilities enable in-depth investigations into various aspects of past human behavior, diet, mobility, and environmental conditions.

 People